5 Reasons Why Ripple Could Double Your Money In 2022

 There’s no hiding it, Ripple’s objective is effectively to replace SWIFT as the standard means for banks and financial institutions to send cross-border payments.
 Whilst SWIFT remains the major operator in the space, more and more banks are exploring Ripple’s potential and there is a very real possibility that it could one day replace SWIFT.

-Ripple has recovered well from the SEC regulatory woes that sent prices tumbling at the end of 2020.
-In fact, many analysts are predicting continued growth throughout 2021.
-Whilst it might be optimistic to expect Ripple to double your money in 2021, it could nonetheless prove to be a very smart investment.
+Ripple has recovered well from the SEC regulatory woes that sent prices tumbling through 2021.
+In fact, many analysts are predicting continued growth throughout 2022.
+Whilst it might be optimistic to expect Ripple to double your money in 2022, it could nonetheless prove to be a very smart investment.